How to Buy Commercial Property: A Strategic Investment Process

 Future Growth: Research local market development plans and zoning changes.
 Identify renovation or expansion possibilities that could increase value.

-Where to Look for Properties
+Where to Search for Properties

 Commercial real estate brokers provide access to both listed and off-market opportunities.
 They often know about properties before they hit the market.